 Wholistic Transition

-Using a strengths based/person-centered approach for authentic transition across the lifespan.
+Using a strengths based/person-centered approach for authentic secondary-transition across the lifespan.
 Consideration of services, not programs and eligibility, changes the worldview and mindset.
 These resources look at the “whole person”, rather than systems thinking, to create a better quality of life for people with disabilities.

 Rethinking transition

-Rethinking Transition
+Rethinking Secondary-Transition

-Transition should be a time of excitement and exploration, when young people begin setting future goals and building the skills they need to achieve those goals.
-In short, transition is not about staying in a program for a certain number of years or accepting limited choices, but about helping students express what a good life looks like for them and supporting them to get there.
+Secondary-transition should be a time of excitement and exploration, when young people begin setting future goals and building the skills they need to achieve those goals.
+In short, secondary-transition is not about staying in a program for a certain number of years or accepting limited choices, but about helping students express what a good life looks like for them and supporting them to get there.
 This document will help you think beyond traditional options and forge a new vision for what adult life can look like for your loved one with a disability.
 Reimagining Advocacy: Promoting and Authentic Transition to Adult Life.
 TransCen and RAISE (2021)

 Resources

-PCAST (Person Centered Approaches in Schools and Transition) Boggs Center (NJ AUCD)
+|PCAST (Person Centered Approaches in Schools and Secondary-Transition) Boggs Center (NJ AUCD)

 The New Jersey Department of Education (NJDOE), Office of Special Education Programs (OSEP), in partnership with The Boggs Center, conducts planning, development, and activities aimed at promoting effective transitions for students with disabilities through the use of person-centered approaches.